l33tdaima/l33tdaima/p220m/README.md

 - return false

 ### Optimal Approach
 The idea is like the bucket sort algorithm.
 Suppose we have consecutive buckets covering the range of nums with each bucket a width of (t+1).
-If there are two item with difference <= t, one of the two will happen:
+If there are two items with difference <= t, one of the two cases will happen:
-- the two in the same bucket
+- the two are in the same bucket
-- the two in neighbor buckets
+- the two are in neighbor buckets

 #Sort #Ordered Map